How to Remove Watermarks from Images

 Step-by-step guide to removing watermarks from your own photos using AI.
 Learn when it is appropriate, the best techniques, and how Magic Eraser handles it.

-Product Team
+Product Marketing

 Watermarks are semi-transparent text or logos overlaid on images to indicate ownership or prevent unauthorized use.
 While they serve an important purpose for protecting creative work, there are legitimate reasons you might need to remove a watermark from your own photo — for example, after purchasing a stock image license or recovering an old photo where you lost the original unwatermarked version.